Delhi Golf Club: Course

 The course comprises the championship 18-hole "Lodhi Course", which is part of the Asian PGA Tour, and the shorter 9-hole "Peacock Course".
 The latter came into being when the course was re-designed by Peter Thomson in 1976–77.
 The DGC hosts various tournaments and cups, such as the Indian Open.
 In 2019 the Gary Player Design firm completely redesigned the golf course.

 Subsidy

-The Delhi Golf Club has an area of 220 acres, the market value of which is estimated between Rupees 47000 crores and 60,000 crores or about USD 8 to 10 billion at ₹60 to a dollar.
+The Delhi Golf Club has an area of 220 acre, the market value of which is estimated between Rupees 47000 crores and 60,000 crores or about USD 8 to 10 billion at ₹60 to a dollar.
 The DGC club house, including the course, is on government land.
 The lease for the land is periodically renewed by the government at a rate which has no relationship to the market value of the land.
 The current annual rent that the club pays to the government is just ₹5.82 lakh per year(approximately USD 9700 at ₹60 to a dollar).
 In 2012, eight years before the lease was due for renewal, Kamal Nath, the Minister of Urban Development in the United Progressive Alliance government, approved extension of the lease until 2050.